toshko66/C4-Nexus-Ecommerce/README.md

 - **Integration of Features**: Combining different features like sorting, filtering, and pagination into a seamless user experience.

-- **Time managment**: Unfortunetly the task aligned with a 7 days vacation and I hope I've done the best for 3 days.
 ## Setup

 To get started with the project, follow these steps: